 The software and services segment has been witnessing significant progress in the recent past owing to heightened acceptance for connected care and increased demand for better data collection.
 Connected devices collect data, analyze, and display them and analyze self-reported data from patients.
 The software and services segment is expected to reach over $20 billion by 2025.
 The regulatory environment is showing signs of favorability, making it easy for players to navigate the market and roll out new solutions.
 However, the low ability of transference of technology across several therapy areas is a major challenge, which is reducing implementation.

 The US hardware connected healthcare market is expected to grow at a CAGR of over 18% during the forecast period.
 Reducing the size of monitors and improving ease of use in a variety of clinical settings are key focus areas for hardware manufacturers.
-Design is increasingly coming to the fore, and players are taking new approaches to delivering their connected care services.
+Design is increasingly coming to the fore, and players are taking new approaches to deliver their connected care services.
 Manufacturers have focused on developing devices that appear non-medical and track pills via sensor-embedded labels.
 Players are upping the quality of the hardware for consumer-oriented m-health devices to a level similar to hospital-grade devices.
 The number of product approvals has gone up over the last couple of months, fueling segment growth.

 INSIGHTS BY END-USER